52241206765_e0d1e62d38_o

 India’s Maritime Significance

 On the 5th of April, India celebrates National Maritime Day to commemorate Indian maritime history.
 India has a 7500 km long coastline with 12 major ports and over 200 non-major ports.
-India\’s Maritime Strategy has been under the focus of successive Indian governments and today the contribution of the maritime sector accounts for 95% of India’s total trade volume and 65% of the overall trade value.
-When a country’s trade is vastly dependent on the sea, it requires a strong naval force to defend Sea Lines of Communication, SLOC.
+India’s Maritime Strategy has been the focus of successive Indian governments.
+Today, the maritime sector contributes 95% of India’s total trade volume and 65% of the overall trade value.
+When a country’s trade is vastly dependent on the sea, it requires a strong naval force to defend Sea Lines of Communication (SLOC).
 The Indian government has therefore been paying attention to the development of its navy all along with post-partition history.

 Being an important country in Indian Ocean Region (IOR) India has always aspired to dominate the Indian Ocean.

 Despite trumpeting non-alignment as the basis of its foreign policy, India has been siding with Moscow, particularly for acquiring weapons and ensuring Veto at the UN to secure Indian interests.
-Of late, India has been seen developing good relations with the USA as well.
+Recently, India has been developing good relations with the USA as well.
 The US considers India as an important bulwark state to counter Chinese growing influence in the Indo-Pacific region.
-In the US Indo-Pacific strategy, India has therefore been epitomized as the net security provider for the region.
+In the US Indo-Pacific strategy, the US has therefore depicted India as the net security provider for the region.

 India’s Naval Development